 If you’re taking isotretinoin to treat severe types of acne (such as nodular acne), you might experience thinning hair as a side effect.

 The hair loss is likely temporary, and your hair should start growing back when you stop taking the medication.

-You can also take certain steps that might prevent or limit hair loss due to isotretinoin, such as avoiding the sun, increasing folic acid intake, moisturizing, and adjusting dosage.
+You can also take certain steps to prevent or limit hair loss caused by isotretinoin.
+Preventive steps can include avoiding the sun, increasing your folate intake, moisturizing, and adjusting your dosage.

-Talk to your doctor or dermatologist about thinning hair to see if they have additional information or can suggest actions that may address your concerns.
+Talk to your doctor or dermatologist to see if they can suggest other actions that may address your concerns.